railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 .. note:: Fetchmail

 	Fetchmail is a Free / Open Source software utility used on Unix-like operating systems to retrieve e-mails with the remote protocols POP, IMAP, ETRN and ODMR on the local system.
-It's downloadable from this address: http://fetchmail.berlios.de/.
+It is downloadable from this address: http://fetchmail.berlios.de/.

 Create a fetchmailrc file that contains the following rules: